Vorkharium/vorkharium.github.io/_posts/2024-11-03-HTB-Blackfield-Write-up.md

 ```
 # Privilege Escalation
 ## Abusing SeBackupPrivilege as svc_backup to Dump SAM
-After getting access as user "svc_backup", we run whoami /priv to check the privileges of this user:
+After getting access as user svc_backup, we run whoami /priv to check the privileges of this user:
 ```shell
 whoami /priv
 ```